nathanleclaire/tarzan/README.md

 ![](/static/img/webhooks.png)

 Click the "Add webhook" button, verify your identity, and paste the IP address of your `tarzan` server at the `/build` endpoint in the URL box.
-The default secret is `12341234`, and you can configure tarzan to use a custom one using the `--secret` flag, i.e.:
+If you like, you can also choose a secret (to prevent spamming of your webhook endpoint) and pass it to `tarzan` with the `--secret` option:

 ```
 tarzan --secret mySecret -p 80
 ```

-Or ('./tarzan' is set as a `ENTRYPOINT` in the Docker image):
+Or (`tarzan` is set as a `ENTRYPOINT` in the Docker image):

 ```
 docker run -d -p 80:80 tarzan --secret mySecret